Notable People

 So his defeats never felt total.
 He lost nominations and still won agenda-setting power.

-The office he really sought was movement leadership
+The office he sought was movement leadership

 That dual role is part of what makes him unusual.
 He has always tried to be both insurgent and legislator, sermonizer and committee member.
 Admirers see a rare consistency in that.
 Critics see a politician who prefers critique to coalition.
 Both views contain some truth.